“There is more potential buried in the cemeteries than alive anywhere else on the planet . . .”

 It’s been rumoured that there’s more potential buried in the cemeteries than alive anywhere else on the planet.
 I didn’t quite understand what such a statement could mean the first time I heard it.
 Then I got old.
 And now, I understand.
 So, let me tell it to you the same way it was told to me.
 There is more potential buried in the cemeteries than alive anywhere else on the planet.
 This points to a very sad truth; the fact that too many people take their potential to the grave rather than applying it while life afforded them opportunity.

-A few years ago when I first started creating pictures, I had no idea I’d be sharing my work with such a wide audience as I’m doing now.
-I do have some very specific and very difficult goals for this pursuit.
+I have some very specific and very difficult goals for this photographic pursuit.
 I may accomplish them or I may fail.
 I’m short of one working crystal ball to tell me how this turns out.
 For now, all I know is that I get great satisfaction from creating and sharing these images, thoughts and, soon I hope, projects.
 One day, looking back from wherever I end up, I know I’d have the satisfaction and memories of having tried rather than the regret of having never.
 On that day I hope more than anything else I’d also have the satisfaction of being able to say “Just did it”.